 Note: Save the Mount path information shown in Figure 15.
-It would help if you had it when creating datastores on the ESXi host and setting up the backup for the vCenter Service Appliance (VCSA).
+It would help if you had it when creating datastores on the ESXi host and setting up the vCenter Service Appliance (VCSA) backup.
 If you need the Mount path information later, click the Edit tab displayed in Figure 15, and go to the NFS Permissions tab as shown previously in Figure 13.

 Repeats the steps for Figures 7 through 15 for additional NFS Shared Folders needed, as shown in Figure 16.